Impact of Hormones on Memory Loss- What You Should Know

 April 23, 2021

-Changes in memory occur when we are older; if you are frustrated by frequent memory lapse it may be time for age-related changes in memory.
-Although the ageing process itself affects memory, other factors, including hormones, can contribute to these changes or compound them.
-Understanding the hormone impact can help you to manage and seek memory deficiencies treatment.
-You can go for hormone therapy to make your brain remain active even if you age.
+Changes in memory occur when we are older; if you are frustrated by frequent memory lapses, it may be time for age-related changes in memory.
+Although the aging process itself affects memory, other factors, including hormones, can contribute to these changes or compound them.
+Understanding the hormone impact can help you to manage and seek memory deficiency treatment.
+You can go for hormone therapy to keep your brain active even if you age.

 Changing of Brain with Age

-Dr. Daniel Schacter, professor of psychology in Harvard, has identified different types of memory problems throughout our lives.
-The first three involve forgetting, the other four involve distortions of recollected memories:
+Dr. Daniel Schacter, professor of psychology at Harvard, has identified different types of memory problems throughout our lives.
+The first three involve forgetting; the other four involve distortions of recollected memories:

 • Towards transience: forget a few things over time: